OxygenCobalt/OxygenCobalt/README.md

 [**Auxio**](https://github.com/OxygenCobalt/Auxio): An android music player I primarly made for myself.
 Designed to be fast and functional without the useless features of other music players.

-[**musikr**](https://github.com/OxygenCobalt/musikr): A WIP command-line music metadata tagger and tagging library.
-Currently on the backburner as I focus on Auxio.

 #### What I've done

 [**Sweepered**](https://github.com/OxygenCobalt/Sweepered): Minesweeper clone I created with Java/JavaFX as a learning project